ferp-js/ferp/README.md

  - **Functional** - Makes it easy to test :heavy_check_mark:, control side effects :imp:, and keep things immutable. :zap:
  - **Simple** - Everything is standard javascript, there is no misdirection or magic.
 If you know javascript, you will know how to use ferp. :smile:

+## What it isn't

+ - **A vdom implementation** - You have to provide your own presentation layer.
+But the good news is, you can basically pick any one you want.
+Check out the [superfine example](./examples/with-superfine)
+ - **A new language** - This isn't like Elm, in the sense of the language.
+You can always bring this into typescript, but I don't plan on supporting any other languages out of the box.

 ## Where did this come from

 Like any great idea, it's based on other (much smarter) people's work, namely